 “X called me yesterday” she said, “he said that he really liked that last day of the year post you did.
 He also said some other stuff.”

-As she said what she said, I realized I’ll have to disconnect the blog and Facebook.
+As she said what she said, I realized I’ll have to disconnect the auto-update from the blog to Facebook.
 Something that I myself was wanting to do for the past few days.

 I want to be anonymous.
 Actually, not really anonymous, I just don’t want the people I know, reading my stuff because its there on their timeline.
 I want them to be wanting to read what I write not just because it’s on their timeline.
 So yeah.